lcnr/computer/boulder/SPECIFICATION.md

 The list of currently known UB:

-- integer overflow during addition and subtraction
+- integer overflow during addition, substraction and multiplication
+- dividing by 0
-- endless loops or recursion must not be present if they do not contain side effects, halting should be implemented using the `halt` intrinsic.
+- endless loops or recursion,
+    halting should be implemented using the `halt` intrinsic.